How to Facilitate an Innovative Remote Meeting

 Design Thinking offers a whole new perspective on running a meeting.
 Engagement and connection are a particular imperative in the current environment and never has there been a better time to put design thinking to work.

-Interested in starting the conversation now?
 Contact us today to learn more about how you and your team could benefit from a Human-Centered Design / Design Thinking Workshop facilitated by Promet.